digievostudio/dream-car-finder/work-progress.md

 ->Minor edit to homepage background

 ####17 September 2016
--> Edit the display style of checkmate results
+-> Edit the display style of checkmate results.

 ####18 September 2016
 -> Added intro to checkmate